Preparing for a Job Interview During a Pandemic

 3. Are you set up to work from home?

-4. Are you willing to go back to work in an office once the pandemic is over?
+4. Would you be willing to return to the office once the pandemic is over?

-5. What has been going on at the organization during the pandemic?
+5. What has the organization been doing during the pandemic?

-Click here to watch the President of Guhuza Marc Belaiche, CPA, CA discuss this topic.
+Watch Guhuza President Marc Belaiche, CPA, CA discuss this topic here.

 Guhuza is created in partnership with TorontoJobs.ca.